-Members should remember that the Retirement Savings plan only launched in October 2021 and as such, the figures below are illustrative and show how the default strategy might have performed if it had been available for the periods shown.
-The illustrative calculations have been possible as the funds that are used in the default arrangement for the Retirement Savings plan are the same as the funds used in the Investing plan default arrangement and the net returns since launch for those funds are known.

-Investment performance for self-select funds and other automatic switching facilities available in the Investing plan and the Retirement Savings plan and the performance of the Legacy AVC funds are shown in Appendix 3.
+Members should remember that the Retirement Savings Plan only launched in October 2021 and as such, the figures below are illustrative and show how the default strategy might have performed if it had been available for the periods shown.
+The illustrative calculations have been possible as the funds that are used in the default arrangement for the Retirement Savings Plan are the same as the funds used in the Investing Plan default arrangement and the net returns since launch for those funds are known.
+Investment performance for self-select funds and other automatic switching facilities available in the Investing Plan and the Retirement Savings Plan and the Retirement Savings Plan and the performance of the Legacy AVC funds are shown in Appendix 3.